Visual Course Catalogue

 To inform the design of the visual course catalogue, we reviewed platforms that excel in either enterprise training, learning management, or intuitive content browsing.
 This included Coursera for Business, Pluralsight, Salesforce Trailhead, Udemy Business, and Netflix.

 Netflix served as the visual and interaction benchmark.
 Its use of horizontal category rows, hover states, and thumbnail-based discovery became a core reference point.
-We used these familiar patterns to make the catalogue feel instantly navigable and engaging, even for first-time users.
+Beyond making the catalogue instantly navigable for first-time users, this familiarity mattered for a second reason: it meant sales reps could open the catalogue live on a call and it would immediately feel polished and premium, rather than like an internal admin tool being shown reluctantly.

 Design Approach